Interstate 470 (Kansas): Free segment

 I-470 begins on the west side of Topeka at a directional T interchange with I-70, US-40, and K-4.
 US-75 approaches the interchange from the east and joins I-470.
 The two routes head southeastward along the western edge of the city.
 Along this stretch of the Interstate, there are three interchanges; Huntoon Street/Wanamaker Road, 21st Street, and 29th Street/Fairlawn Road.
 Because of both the southeast–northwest alignment of the road and the proximity of two cross-streets, the Huntoon Street/Wanamaker Road and 29th Street/Fairlawn Road interchanges are each made up of two half diamond interchanges, with entrances and exits on two different streets depending on direction.
 At the Huntoon Street/Wanamaker Road interchange, traffic leaving eastbound I-470 is deposited onto Huntoon Street.
 Vehicles merging onto eastbound I-470 must access the entrance ramp from Wanamaker Road.
 The intersection of Huntoon Street and Wanamaker Road is adjacent to the freeway.
 The 29th Street/Fairlawn Road interchange is constructed similarly to the Huntoon Street/Wanamaker Road interchange, while the 21st Street interchange is a standard diamond interchange.
 Through southern Topeka, I-470/US-75 curve to the east-southeast where they intersect Gage Boulevard.
 Further southeast, US-75 splits away from I-470 at a complex interchange with Burlingame Road.
 Just east of the US-75 interchange, a trumpet interchange provides access to Topeka Boulevard.

 Kansas Turnpike

-The highway then passes through a toll plaza and merges onto the Kansas Turnpike, starting the tolled portion of the highway.
+The highway then merges onto the Kansas Turnpike, starting the tolled portion of the highway.
 This junction also marks the northern end of I-335.
 I-470 and the Kansas Turnpike head northeast toward I-70.
 The tollway continues northeastward through southeastern Topeka, passing near to Lake Shawnee and eventually reaching I-470's terminus at I-70, which the turnpike carries east.